statusops/statusops/README.md

 # StatusOps

-StatusOps is an open-source (GPLv3) service that makes it easy to integrate third-party incident status updates with other workflows.
+StatusOps is an open-source (GPLv3) service that makes it easy to integrate third-party incident updates with other workflows.

 - **Standard interface**: services such as Gitlab, Github, AWS or Google Cloud have different ways of posting status updates.
 StatusOps offers a standard interface.
 - **Ready to use**: there's already >300 services available.
-Help contributing to have even more!
+Contribute to have even more!
 - **Easy integration**: updates can be posted via a HTTP webhook or directly to Slack.
 - **Written in NodeJS**: its great I/O makes status checks a breeze.